Mortgage News Abbey Halifax And Co Op Offer Mortgage Incentives To Lure First Time Buyers 3283

-Abbey, Halifax and Co-operative Bank are all offering incentives to first time buyers as they vie for customers.
+Abbey, Halifax and Co-op offer mortgage incentives to lure first time buyers

 Co-operative Bank, meanwhile, has enabled first time buyers to borrow more than they might be able to based on their own salaries, by allowing them to use a parent or other relative and their income as a guarantor for the mortgage repayments.